-B.2 Encoding conventions
+B.2 Encoding Conventions

-The set of branches that are relative to the current Instruction Pointer with a small offset (defined as being less or equal than 2^{b-1}) are separated from the rest of the branches, because their likelihood of execution is very high.
+The set of branches that are relative to the current instruction pointer with a small offset (defined as being less or equal than 2^{b-1}) is separated from the rest of the branches, because their likelihood of execution is very high.
 In the analysis we set their execution probability to 1, which is consistent with observed behavior.